 A: You do not have to report your spouse’s assets if you are living apart with the intention of terminating the marriage or permanently separating.

 Q: I have a § 529 (prepaid tuition) account for my child.
 How do I report it?

-A: The type of plan that you have will determine what needs to be reported in Part III of the Senate Financial Disclosure Report.
-For a prepaid college tuition plan, you should report the sponsoring state and name of the plan in Block A; the current value of the plan in Block B; and income type and amount in Block C. For a prepaid savings plan, in Block A you should list the sponsoring state and each of the portfolios in which the plan is currently invested; the current value in Block B; and income type and amount in Block C. For prepaid savings plans, each of the underlying investment choices should be broken out as a separate item, with value and income category checked.
+A: The type of plan that you have will determine what needs to be reported in Part 3 of the Senate Financial Disclosure Report.
+For a prepaid college tuition plan, you should report the sponsoring state and name of the plan; the current value of the plan; and income type and amount.
+For a prepaid savings plan, you should list the sponsoring state and each of the portfolios in which the plan is currently invested; the current value; and income type and amount.
+For prepaid savings plans, each of the underlying investment choices should be broken out as a separate item, with value and income category checked.
 Most of the investment choices offered by these plans will be Excepted Investment Funds (EIFs).return to top

 - Training - FAQs